MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Arrays.md

 9
 ```

-This example show how to select the strings that are not empty.
+This example show how to select the strings that aren't empty.

 ```powershell
 ('hi', '', 'there').Where({$_.Length})